 Documents such as those produced by Microsoft Word cannot be readily understood by Jalview.
 The way to read sequences from these documents is to select the data from the document and copy it to the clipboard.
 There are two ways to do this.
-One is to right-click on the desktop background, and select the 'Paste to new alignment' option in the menu that appears.
-The other is to select $File \Rightarrow Input \ Alignment \Rightarrow From \ Textbox$ from the main menu, and paste the sequences into the textbox window that will appear (Figure 1.11).
+One is to right-click on the desktop background, and select the 'Paste to new window' option in the menu that appears.
+The other is to select File \Rightarrow Input Alignment \Rightarrow From Textbox from the main menu, paste the sequences into the text window that will appear, and select sl New Window (Figure 1.11).
 In both cases, presuming that they are in the right format, Jalview will happily read them into a new alignment window.